SSWConsulting/SSW.Rules.Content/rules/match-tone-with-intent/rule.md

 To ensure your tone matches your intent, try these steps:

 1. During your next call, record your voice
-2. Reflect - Listen to the recording and ask yourself:
+2. Reflect - Listen to the recording and ask yourself these questions

-* **Emotion** - Does your tone convey the emotion you intended?
+  a. **Emotion** - Does your tone convey the emotion you intended?
-* **Exciting** - Are you speaking with enough energy and enthusiasm?
+  b. **Exciting** - Are you speaking with enough energy and enthusiasm?
-* **Engaging** - Does your voice sound engaging and confident?
+  c. **Engaging** - Does your voice sound engaging and confident?

 If you do this for a while, you will start to notice patterns in your tone and be able to adjust it in realtime.